Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Requirements Analysis

-Some services may implement \emph{user specific parameters} that must be \emph{fitted} utilizing historic measurements of the system subject to forecast or optimization as a preliminary for high quality results.
-Note that the algorithm for fitting the user specific parameters is considered to be a part of the existing forecasting or optimization code.
-As services should be usable by a large number of users this fitting process should be manageable via the service \gls{API}\footnote{Note that web services exposing machine learning models usually implement a different approach, i.e. that the training will be carried out before deployment and hence that the parameters of the model are identical for all users.
-In order to emphasize this difference, we explicitly refer to \emph{fitting user specific parameters} instead of \emph{training models}.}.
-Returning to the \gls{PV} power generation forecast example one could conceive that the forecasting code contains a small neural network that has been trained using the power generation of several \gls{PV} systems, thus representing an average system.
-However, if power generation measurements of a specific \gls{PV} system are available, it is possible to adapt (fit) the weights and bias terms of the neural network (\emph{user specific parameters}) such that the prediction error is minimized for the specific system.
-The fitting procedure is part of the service and the fitting process can be initiated by calling the respective \gls{API} endpoint with the required input data, the latter would be a time series of historic power generation data for the \gls{PV} power generation forecast example.
-Furthermore, we need to consider private sensitive users, i.e. users that do not accept that any data of them is stored in a cloud database, which implies that it must be possible for users to store the fitted parameters locally\footnote{One could argue that a user who opposes storing data in a cloud database will likely not want to use a forecasting or optimization service operated by an external service provider at all.
-On the other hand service providers might guarantee that data exchanged with a service is deleted immediately after processing, which seems like a fair compromise between privacy and cost efficiency.}.
-Finally we need to consider users that are not willing or capable of storing historic recordings of measurements or fitted parameters on premise, e.g. very likely a large fraction of private households.
+Some services may implement \emph{system-specific parameters} that must be \emph{fitted} utilizing historical measurements of the system subject to forecast or optimization as a prerequisite for high-quality results.
+Note that the algorithm for fitting the system-specific parameters is considered to be a part of the existing forecasting or optimization code.
+As services should be usable by a large number of \glspl{EMS}, this fitting process should be manageable via the service \gls{API}\footnote{Note that web services exposing machine learning models usually implement a different approach, i.e. that the training will be carried out before deployment and hence that the parameters of the model are identical for all clients.
+In order to emphasize this difference, we explicitly refer to \emph{fitting system-specific parameters} instead of \emph{training models}.
+Furthermore, it is worth noting that our proposed approach will also work for foundation model based forecasting approaches, like e.g. TimeGPT introduced in Section \ref{sec_related_work_services}.
+While such algorithms may or may not need to fit system-specific parameters for good performance, exposing them as services is nevertheless reasonable to enable a widespread application in \glspl{EMS}.}.
+Returning to the \gls{PV} power generation forecast example, one could conceive that the forecasting code contains a small neural network that has been trained using the power generation of several \gls{PV} systems, thus representing an average system.
+However, if power generation measurements of a specific \gls{PV} system are available, it is possible to adapt (fit) the weights and bias terms of the neural network (\emph{system-specific parameters}) such that the prediction error is minimized for the specific system.
+The fitting procedure is part of the service and the fitting process can be initiated by calling the respective \gls{API} endpoint with the required input data, which would be a time series of historic power generation data for the \gls{PV} power generation forecast example.
+Furthermore, we need to consider privacy-sensitive users, i.e. users that do not accept any of their data to be stored in a cloud database, which implies that it must be possible for \glspl{EMS} to store the fitted parameters locally\footnote{One could argue that a user who opposes storing data in a cloud database will likely not want to use an \gls{EMS} that utilizes forecasting or optimization services operated by an external service provider at all.
+On the other hand, service providers might guarantee that data exchanged with a service is deleted immediately after processing, which seems like a fair compromise between privacy and cost efficiency.}.
+Finally, we need to consider \glspl{EMS} that are not capable of reliably storing historic recordings of measurements or fitted parameters on-premise, e.g. very likely a large fraction of \glspl{EMS} operating in private households.
 While this seems like a major difference at first glance, it turns out that this scenario imposes no additional requirements for the service.
-The discussion behind this finding is out of scope at this point, but can be found in Appendix \ref{appendix_interaction_patterns}.
-The resulting requirements are thus: \req{FR05}{A user must be able to fit user specific parameters of a service utilizing its \gls{API}.} \req{FR06}{A service provider must be able to specify the format of the input and output data exchanged while a user interacts with the \gls{API} of a service to fit the user specific parameters.} \req{FR07}{A user must be able to store fitted user specific parameters locally.}
+The discussion behind this finding is out of scope at this point but can be found in Appendix \ref{appendix_interaction_patterns}.
+The resulting requirements are thus: \req{FR05}{An \gls{EMS} must be able to fit system-specific parameters of a service utilizing its \gls{API}.} \req{FR06}{A service developer must be able to specify the format of the input and output data exchanged while an \gls{EMS} interacts with the \gls{API} of a service to fit the system-specific parameters.} \req{FR07}{An \gls{EMS} must have the option to store fitted system-specific parameters locally.}